Spreading international humanitarian law

 Frits Kalshoven Competition

-The Frits Kalshoven Competition is entering its 18th edition in 2025 and is once again organized by Belgian Red Cross-Flanders in cooperation with the Netherlands Red Cross.
+The Frits Kalshoven Competition is entering its 19th edition in 2026 and is again organized by Belgian Red Cross-Flanders in cooperation with the Dutch Red Cross.
 This moot court competition on international humanitarian law is open to law students.

 The purpose of this competition is to familiarize students with international humanitarian law by offering lectures and to fuel their oral and argumentative competencies through role-playing and an advocacy competition.

-The competition will take place on March 5, 6 and 7, 2025 in The Hague, Netherlands.
-It is open to teams of 3 and the language of instruction is English.
+The competition will take place on February 25, 26, and 27, 2026, in The Hague, Netherlands.
+It is open to teams of three, and the working language is English.

 Lecture series on international humanitarian law